Top Hosts Reports

 Host

-This field includes the name of the Host for which the values of the selected Metric are displayed.
+This field includes the name of the device from which the selected metric values are displayed.

 Note